petrus-mikkola/petrus-mikkola.github.io/_pages/cv.md

 Research
 ======
-My past research has been centered around probabilistic methods for human-in-the-loop machine learning and multi-information source optimization.
+My research has been centered around probabilistic methods for human-in-the-loop machine learning and multi-information source optimization.
 The main areas of focus included Bayesian optimization, elicitation (such as knowledge elicitation, prior elicitation, and preference learning), and human-AI teaming.<br>

 Work Experience
 ======